 Even after the parking fee kicks in, self-parking will continue to be free for anyone with a Total Rewards card status of Platinum, Diamond or Seven Stars.

 (Here’s a map of the Caesars Palace parking areas.
 Red = self parking garage.
 Yellow = Forum Shops Valet Parking.
 Blue = Main Valet.
 Green = Colosseum & Omnia Valet Parking)

 Valet parking costs have been announced however.
-They will start December 19th, and are as follows:
+They are as follows:

 4 to 24 Hours: $18